 What Trojan Viruses Do

-Trojan viruses are a type of malware that invade your computer disguised as a real, operational programs.
+Trojan viruses are a type of malware that invade your computer disguised as real, operational programs.
 Once a trojan is inside your system, it can perform destructive actions before you even know it’s there.
 Once inside, some trojans sit idly on your computer and wait for further instructions from its host hacker, but others begin their malicious activity right from the start.

 Some trojans download additional malware onto your computer and then bypass your security settings while others try to actively disable your antivirus software.
 Some Trojans hijack your computer and make it part of a criminal DDoS (Distributed Denial of Service) network.